-- 1) Mid-term and Final written exam. - 2) 5-6 Problem Sets. - 3) Class participation, effort, as well as instructor's subjective assessment on how well the material has been grasped by the student. - 4) Term project.
-You will be asked to present a research paper and reproduce its results; Talk to the instructor for valid topics new research trends are also welcomed!
+- 1) Mid-term and Final written exam. - 2) 5 Problem Sets. - 3) Class participation, effort, as well as instructor's subjective assessment on how well the material has been grasped by the student. - 4) Term project.
+You will be asked to present a research paper and reproduce its results or create a tangible, working apparatus; Talk to the instructor for valid topics - new research trends are also welcomed!